Mayor of Gibraltar: 2006 Constitution

 Following the new 2006 Constitution, the mayor no longer had to be chosen from among the members of Parliament.
 Instead, the mayor is appointed by Parliament.
 The intention was to move to a new system whereby citizens from the community at large can be appointed mayor for a one-year period, although this can sometimes be for longer.
 The Government of Gibraltar announced that a deputy mayor would also be appointed for the same period and would then take up the office of mayor.

 Appointment

-The Mayor of Gibraltar is appointed by Parliament but no longer from within Parliament, and is to hold the position for a minimum one-year period.
+The mayor of Gibraltar is appointed by Parliament but not from within Parliament, and is to hold the position for a minimum one-year period.
 As per the 2006 Constitution:

 A person elected to the office of Mayor shall hold office upon such terms and conditions, and shall perform such functions (being ceremonial functions of a civic character), as may be determined by the Parliament.